luau-lang/rfcs/docs/user-defined-type-functions.md

 end
 ```

-In some sense, this design could be considered better to write than using userdata in an object-oriented manner.
-However, using what's already built into the language makes it harder for the Luau team to apply restrictions to type functions.
-For instance, requiring all union types to have at least 2 elements is something that is hard to enforce under this design because developers could just write `{type = "union", components = {{type = "string"}}}`.
-Finally, this design makes the creation of new run time instances messy and prone to errors (imagine if your type function didn't work because you forgot to close a bracket!)
+This is a reasonable design in its own right, and was used in the initial prototype of user-defined type functions because of its relative ease of implementation.
+We decided against continuing with it, however, because it makes it more difficult to apply basic well-formedness restrictions to the interface of type functions.
+For instance, we want all union types to have at least two elements to them (i.e. to be a non-trivial union), which would be harder to enforce with the table design since developers could just write `{type = "union", components = {{type = "string"}}}`.
+More generally, this design makes the creation of new types at runtime messier and more prone to errors since there's a greater surface for minor typos and misplaced braces to impact the program.

 ### Compile-time Interpreter

-A lot of languages have their own compile-time interpreter to reduce things like type functions.
-They have their benefits such as allowing us to completely isolate analysis and runtime and allow developers to write type functions using syntax that would be illegal in standard Luau (which would involve having to create a language inside Luau).
-Other than the fact it requires higher complexity and maintenance, the design also goes against one of our goals for type functions.
-We wanted the experience of writing type functions to feel familiar and the exact same as writing normal Luau code.
-And because Luau is easily embeddable, it would suffice to use the existing VM and add a new userdata to achieve our goals.
+Many languages implement an additional interpreter for evaluating expressions at compile-time.
+This approach has its benefits, such as allowing us to completely isolate analysis and runtime and allowing developers to write type functions in a syntax that potentially deviates from Luau's runtime syntax (e.g. supporting constructing intersection and union types using `&` and `|`).
+This has two main downsides: (1) the implementation required is higher complexity and carries a greater maintenance burden, and (2) the design against one of the stated goals for type functions.
+We want the experience of writing type functions to feel intrinsically familiar to developers and for the semantics to be the same as ordinary Luau code.
+Since Luau is already designed around being embeddable, we prefer to use the existing VM and add a new userdata instead.

-### More Builtin Type Functions
+### More Built-in Type Functions

 Another alternative is to create more built-in type functions that cover a wider range of programming patterns.
 This approach clearly lacks the flexibility of fully user-defined type functions because type manipulation would still be limited to the predefined set of type functions designed by the Luau team.
-Furthermore, continuously expanding the set of built-in type functions leads to bloat and complexity within the language, making it harder to maintain.
+Furthermore, continuously expanding the set of built-in type functions leads to bloat and complexity within the language, making it harder to keep in your head, harder to maintain, and ultimately running against Luau's core philosophy of simple, general-purpose primitives and a small standard library.

-## Future Works
+## Future Work

-In the future, we could investigate adding type checking to user defined type functions.
-In Haskell's type families, this is done with _kinds_ (aka types of types).
-Similarly, we could look into introducing kinds to Luau, but, for the purpose of this RFC, we consider type checking user-defined type functions to be out of scope.
+In the future, we may consider adding type checking for user-defined type functions.
+In other advanced type systems, this is typically called _kind checking_ (where a _kind_ is what we'd call the type of a type).
+So, for instance, the type `number` has the kind `type`, but a type alias like `type Array<T> = {T}` has the kind `(T: type) -> type`, i.e. `Array` is a type function that when applied to a type `T` gives you a type.
+However, there's additional complexity in building this out in a way where we can reuse the existing type system machinery to implement typing.
+Since we expect type functions to largely be fairly small and the developer experience is inherently _very_ interactive since they will execute live in your IDE as you write code, we believe that working with dynamically-typed type functions will feel very pleasant, and so taking on the additional complexity is not yet justified.

-Other future works include expanding the set of libraries to provide support for more paradigms such as supporting generic types or named parameters for function types.
-We would additionally want to expand the scope of type functions to be able to refer other type functions and variables and ultimately allow developers to write type functions as freely as possible.
+Other areas of future work may include expanding the set of libraries available in type function environments to enable more expressive type functions, such as those manipulating generic types or named parameters for function types.
+We also want to investigate making type aliases (which are themselves a sort of _total_ type function) available as part of the type function environment to make type function programming feel even more like conventional Luau programming.